adel-hadadi/gotisan/README.md

 # Gotisan

-gotisan is the command line interface inspider by laravel artisan for your golang projects that give you flexibility to have your customer file structures.
+gotisan is the command line interface inspired by laravel artisan for your golang projects that give you flexibility to have your custom file structures.

 ## Why should use this package?